Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 17th, 2023:

 After a while without writing anything (I had to work during the week and also had that awful trip) I am getting back to my studies, and I am motivated.
-Since I got back I studied Linear Algebra, Computing Systems and some C. Let's do it!!
+Since I got back I studied Linear Algebra, Computing Systems and some C. Let's do it!